Peter Schweizer

 Peter Franz Schweizer (born November 24, 1964) is an American political consultant and writer.
 He is the president of the Government Accountability Institute (GAI), senior editor-at-large of far-right media organization Breitbart News, and a former fellow at the conservative Hoover Institution.

 Schweizer wrote Clinton Cash, a 2015 book discussing donations made to the Clinton Foundation by foreign entities and Bill and Hillary Clinton's income after they left the White House in 2001.
-Journalists and fact-checking organizations have criticized the book for speculation, conclusions not supported by the evidence presented, and for factual errors which were corrected in the Kindle edition.
+Journalists and fact-checking organizations have criticized the book for speculation, conclusions not supported by the evidence presented, and for misinformation and disinformation which were corrected in the Kindle edition.

 Early life

 While in high school, Schweizer attended the National Conservative Students Conference at George Washington University and was a member of Young America's Foundation (YAF).
 He graduated from Kentwood High School in Kent, Washington in 1983.
 Schweizer then attended George Washington University and, subsequently, graduate school at St Cross College of Oxford University on YAF scholarships.
 He was on YAF staff starting 1993 and edited its magazine.